DNA-inc/coroutine-dispatchers/README.md

 # Dispatchers Context Element

-Lightweight library to simplify replacing real `CoroutineDispatcher` instances with `TestDispatcher` by passing around a [DispatcherProvider]() instance through the `CoroutineContext`.
+Lightweight KMP library to simplify replacing real `CoroutineDispatcher` instances with `TestDispatcher` by passing around a [DispatcherProvider](dispatchers/src/commonMain/kotlin/inc/dna/coroutines/DispatcherProvider.kt) instance through the `CoroutineContext`.

 ## Examples

 <details open>
     <summary><b>Classes without scope reference</b></summary>

-Suspending methods can access the dispatchers that you are used to using the top-level suspending `currentDispatchers()` method that the library provides.
-In test codes you just have to replace the `kotlinx.coroutines.test.runTest` import with `inc.dna.coroutines.test.runTest`.
+Suspending methods can select the dispatcher to use with the top-level `currentDispatchers()` method that the library provides.
+In test code you just have to replace the `kotlinx.coroutines.test.runTest` import with `inc.dna.coroutines.test.runTest`.

 ```kotlin
 class MyUseCase {